George Foster (baseball): New York Mets

 Whereas the Reds were at or near the top of their division Foster's entire time in Cincinnati, the Mets were consistent cellar dwellers in the National League East when Foster joined his new club.
 The franchise was hoping for a turn around with Foster in tow, but it was not to be, as all of Foster's power numbers declined.
-He hit just 13 home runs while driving in 70 his first season in New York City, both the lowest numbers he'd put up since 1974.
+He hit just .247 with 13 home runs and 70 RBI in 151 games, the lowest numbers he'd put up since 1974.

 The Mets acquired Keith Hernandez and brought up rookie prospect Darryl Strawberry during the 1983 season.
 Given more protection in the line-up, Foster rebounded with a team-best 28 home runs and 90 RBI.
-When the Mets became a contending team in 1984, Foster batted .269 with 24 home runs and 86 RBI.
+When the Mets became a contending team in 1984, Foster batted .269 with 24 home runs and 86 RBI in 146 games.

 The 1985 season came down to the wire between the Mets and St. Louis Cardinals.
 On September 10, with the two teams tied atop the NL East, an incident between Foster and Cardinals pitcher Danny Cox caused both benches to clear.
 The race remained tight, but the Cardinals pulled off a three-game lead as the Mets headed to Busch Stadium for a three-game set on October 1.
-Game one was a pitchers' duel between Ron Darling and John Tudor that the Mets won in extra innings.
-With the Mets now just two games back, 20 game winners Dwight Gooden and Joaquín Andújar faced off in game two.
+The first game was a pitchers' duel between Ron Darling and John Tudor that the Mets won in extra innings.
+With the Mets now just two games back, 20 game winners Dwight Gooden and Joaquín Andújar faced off in the second game.

 With the Mets leading 1–0, Foster led off the second inning by legging out an infield single.
 Three batters later, he scored the second run of the game on a fielder's choice by Gooden.
 In the seventh, he drove the first pitch from Andújar to deep center field to give the Mets a 4–1 lead.
 Foster went 3-for-4 to lead the Mets to a 5–2 victory, and pull to within one game of the division lead.
 The Mets would, however, lose the following day, and the Cardinals went on to win the division.